algorithmiaio/dev-center/_pages/algorithm-development/languages/conda.md

 Python being the most popular one, and is specially used by data scientist to install dependencies for data science projects given the easy of installation of usually complicated libraries to install, specially those who depend on system-level packages and compilers.
-For more info about conda look at their [official documentation](https://docs.conda.io/en/latest/).
+For more info about Conda look at their [official documentation](https://docs.conda.io/en/latest/).

 Algorithmia makes using conda environments easy by providing an Algorithmia environment with conda ready to be used and uses standard conda tooling such as the [`environment.yml` spec](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to define the dependencies of your algorithm.